webplatform/docs/css/properties/list-style-type/index.md

 *The CSS specification does not define how alphabetic systems wrap at the end of the alphabet.
 For instance, after 26 list items, upper-alpha rendering is undefined.
 Firefox and other browsers will continue as AA, AB, AC,...
 For long lists, it is recommended that authors specify true numbers.

 *The list styles hebrew, cjk-ideographs, hiragana, katakana, hiragana-iroha and katakana-iroha are specified in CSS2 and removed from CSS 2.1 due to lack of implementation experience.
 They are expected to return in the CSS3 Lists module.

+* The property also supports a shorthand syntax which is list-style

+* If the left padding of a line item is set to 0 using one of the padding properties, the list-item markers do not show.
+The padding should be set to a minimum of 30 points.
 }}
 {{Related_Specifications_Section
 |Specifications=